-The calculation of a single effective contribution also involves solving the outer integral of Eq.
-(18).
-This integration can be estimated through simulation methods, such as Monte Carlo simulation, by generating random samples of u.
+The calculation of a single effective contribution also involves solving the outer integral of equation (18).
+This integration can be estimated through simulation methods, such as Monte Carlo simulation, by generating random samples of \boldsymbol{u} .
 However, this method may not be efficient within the context of high-dimensional problems and small failure probabilities estimation, due to the number of dynamic analyses required to get a robust estimator.
-To address this issue, a more efficient approach based on Importance Sampling [44] is used, by introducing an importance sampling probability density function $f_U^{IS}(u)$.
-Therefore, Eq.
-(18) can be written as:
+To address this issue, a more efficient approach based on Importance Sampling [44] is used, by introducing an importance sampling probability density function $f_U^{\text{IS}}(\boldsymbol{u})$.
+Therefore, equation (18) can be written as: